CAREERS AT MMCCLA

 Thank you for your interest!

-APPLICATIONS FOR THE 2022 SEASON ARE OPEN
+APPLICATIONS FOR THE 2022 SEASON ARE CLOSED

 Marine Mammal Care Center Los Angeles offers hands-on, 10-week Husbandry Training opportunities to undergraduate college students, college graduates, veterinary students and other individuals age 18 years and older.